freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/chec-pos-neg.md

 # --description--

-Develop JavaScript code that efficiently determines whether a user-entered number is positive, negative, or zero.
+Write a JavaScript code that efficiently determines a function is returning positive, negative, or zero.
 This skill is essential for various programming tasks involving numerical comparisons.

 In programming, understanding a number's sign (positive, negative, or zero) is a fundamental concept.
 This challenge introduces you to conditional statements (like if statements) in Javascript.